 You probably have a lot of accounts across the internet.
 I know I do.
 Not to alarm you, but there’s a big chance that at least one of your accounts has been compromised.
 Check your email address (or addresses if you have multiple) on Have I Been Pwned or our email security tool Surfshark Alert.
 If you find compromised accounts, change passwords – and make sure they’re strong!

-A reliable VPN service is the first step to online privacy
+Bottom line: A reliable VPN service is the first step to online privacy

 Realistically speaking, an anonymous VPN does not exist.
-However, VPNs offer invaluable privacy and security from online surveillance, tracking, hacking attempts, data collection, targeted advertising, ISP monitoring, censorship laws.
+However, VPNs offer invaluable privacy and security from online surveillance, tracking, hacking attempts, data collection, targeted advertising, ISP monitoring, and censorship laws.
 With digital privacy worldwide standing under assault, there is no doubt that internet users need a VPN now more than ever.